dagraham/etm-dgraham/README.md

 *  @s: start. date or datetime
 *  @t*: tag. string
 *  @u*: usedtime. string using "timeperiod spent: ending datetime" format
 *  @w: wrap.
 A pair of before and after timeperiods to extend the busy period for an event, e.g., for travel time to and/or from the location of the event.
-This entry is ignored for all day events, i.e., when  @e is either missing or specifies zero duration.
+Use `0m` as one of the timeperiods to avoid a wrap in that direction.
 *  @x*: expansion. string
 *  @z: timezone. string.
 A timezone specification, such as 'US/Eastern' or 'Europe/Paris' for aware datetimes or 'float', to indicate a naive or floating datetime.
 Datetime entries in the item are interpreted as belonging to the specified timezone when the entry is saved.
 The current timezone is the default when @z is not specified.
 Aware datetimes are converted to UTC (coordinated universal time) when stored and the @z entry, now irrelevant, is discarded.